GaryAustin1/custom-properties/README.md

 The code also has an optional trigger function that will update Supabase app_metadata on any change to the user's properties in the user property table.
 This json object will be named after the schema name in the current version.

-properties is the main code to set up a property in schema.
+properties.sql is the main code to set up a property in schema.
 Right now this is hard coded to user_roles schema. test.sql is sample code used to test performance of this method versus the typical custom-claims method which uses claims in the JWT as the RLS test.

-Early Performance data on 100k row table with select RLS allowed to a role run in the SQL editor as an authenticated user:

-JWT custom-claims function `(select get_my_claim('role')::text) = '"Teacher"'` -  17.6msec
-custom-properties table function `(select user_roles.user_has_property('Teacher'))` 13.3msec

-Note this includes optimizations on both using guidelines for RLS on functions from : https://github.com/GaryAustin1/RLS-Performance
-Without those optimizations and just calling the functions you get 208msec and 1800msec respectively.
+The TLE directory has a simple to install extension for Supabase platforms.

 The RLS functions are called like: